Last updated: 30 November 2018

 Option 1 - Submit URL to Google (One page at a time)

-- Copy and paste your URL (web address)
+- Copy and paste your URL here, press Enter and wait a moment.

-- Normally Google will index new pages within 1 hour.
+Normally Google will index new pages within one or a few hours.

 Option 2 - Fetch as Google